zuchaoshen/odr/cran-comments.md

 ## Resubmission

 This is for updating the package.
-In this version, we added the ant colony optimization algorithm to identify optimal sample allocations for od.2m and od.3m functions.
-We also added functions to identify sample allocations for experiments investigating mediation and moderation effects.
+In this version, we added a couple of functions (od.2m.only.mod, od.2m.mod, power.2m.mod) for identifying the (jointly) optimal sample allocation for moderation (and main) effects in two-level multisite randomized trials.

 Across operational systems we tested, there is one note that can be ignored (detailed below).